DOVER KENT ARCHIVES

 Alice Brown, landlady of the "Cinque Ports Volunteer," Snargate Street, was charged with infringing her license.
 It appeared that her house was open at twenty minutes past one o'clock on Sunday morning, and that prostitutes were in it.
 The defendant was fined 20s. including costs.

-It was closed for misconduct in 1869 and was not allowed to reopen the following year, although according to Barry Smith's research a H Harding was landlord in 1870, but whether he was allowed to trade or not I do not know at present.
+It was closed for misconduct in 1869 and was not allowed to reopen the following year, although an application was made for H Harding as landlord in 1870, but this was not granted.

 LICENSEE LIST